Blog

 Artificial light may be an exception in this category, as the light itself serves as an additional type of high-intensity EMF emitted by the device.
 Artificial light is known to contain higher proportions of blue light by comparison to natural light, which can lead to ocular inflammation that may increase through the course of time and exposure.

 High Intensity EMF.
-Cell phones, WiFi, bluetooth, satellites, microwaves and devices that operate within similar higher frequency bands target smaller surface areas.
-The heat generated and field strength does not diminish as rapidly with distance, as seen with devices operating at lower frequency bands.
+Cell phones, WiFi, bluetooth, satellites, microwaves, and devices that operate within similar higher frequency bands target smaller surface areas.
+The heat generated and field strength do not diminish as rapidly with distance, as seen with devices operating at lower frequency bands.
 Furthermore, these devices make use of pulsed waves, which amplify their impact.
-Often their safety potential is subject to circumstances, such as their position in the building (often relative to a transmitting device, such as a cellular network mast tower, router or satellite), the frequency of their use and the proximity of the individual to them.
+Often their safety potential is subject to circumstances, such as their position in the building (often relative to a transmitting device, such as a cellular network mast tower, router, or satellite), the frequency of their use, and the proximity of the individual to them.

 One can apply these principles to various forms of technology in order to minimize exposure (see ‘tips for living healthy with EMF’ later on).